enkidevs/seapig/README.md

 ## `seapig`. `seapig`.
 Does whatever a `seapig` does!

 Your friendly neighborhood `seapig` is here to help you maintain consistent rendering structure for your React Components.
-It retrieves designated props from children, ensures all corresponding children are provided, then renders them in a pre-determined order.

-Good ol' `seapig` restricts this consistent shape by enforcing [**Rendering Order**](#RenderingOrder) and [**Child Presence**](#ChildPresence).
+Good ol' `seapig` restricts this consistent shape by enforcing [**Rendering Order**](#RenderingOrder) and [**Child Presence**](#ChildPresence) using a schema object.

-The main idea is to promote a cleaner rendering structure by requiring components that can (or must) be rendered together to be provided externally as children rather than passing them as props:
+The main purpose is to promote a cleaner rendering structure by requiring components that can (or must) be rendered together to be provided externally as children rather than passing them as props:

 ```js
 /* No more need for this */